 Are you are thinking about planning a trip to the Elafiti Islands as part of your Croatia itinerary?
-The islands are an easy day trip from Dubrovnik and worth adding into your itinerary if you can.
-In this article you will find information about the islands and how to visit them from Dubrovnik.
+The islands are an easy day trip from Dubrovnik and worth adding to your itinerary if you can.
+In this article, you will find information about the islands and how to visit them from Dubrovnik.

 The Elafiti (or Elaphiti Islands depending on your spelling of choice) are an archipelago of 13 large and small islands 4- 8 nautical miles to the west of Dubrovnik.
 Only 3 of the islands are inhabited – Kolocep, Lopud and Sipan.

-They are renowned for their beauty and offer the visitor a more relaxing alternative to the busy and bustling city of Dubrovnik.
+They are renowned for their beauty and offer visitors a more relaxing alternative to the busy and bustling city of Dubrovnik.

 As a very special treat for my husband (and a surprise) I decided to take the luxury option and hire a boat and skipper just for us for the day!

 - Boat trips and tours to the Elafiti Islands

 - What was the itinerary for the day sailing the Elafiti Islands?